 Browse the opportunities below and sign up using the Volunteer Sign-up button.

-Click – Sign Up! – below to sign up to help during the Expo on Saturday or throughout the week.
+Sign up to begin June 2021.
 Volunteers accruing at least two hours of volunteer time at the Expo and IGHR may be eligible for special door prizes.

 - Expo and Registration day greeters and guides

 - Ticket takers for meals and evening sessions